FurnaceOS/android-updates/README.md

-# android-updates
+# FurnaceOS Updates
-This repo stores Android Updates from me.
+This repo stores FurnaceOS Updates from me.
 Will not be used **yet**